It’s marketed as a supplement designed to help support you on your journey as you look to hit your goals.

 We’re not huge fans of this.
 It’s much better to find a supplement which requires you to take it a regular intervals (minimum of three) throughout the day.

-This ensures that your body is consistently supplied with the fuel it needs to burn more fat.
+This ensures that your body is consistently supplied with the ingredients.

 There were no reviews of Nuclear Burn on the official website, which we found a little bit strange.